mitchejj/custom-test/containers/README.md

 # Main
 [![bunsen-builder](https://github.com/mitchejj/custom-test/actions/workflows/sway-build.yml/badge.svg)](https://github.com/mitchejj/custom-test/actions/workflows/sway-build.yml)

 YA custom Fedora operating system using [OCI/Docker containers as a transport and delivery mechanism](https://fedoraproject.org/wiki/Changes/OstreeNativeContainerStabley).
-Images are rebuit nightly at UTC: 23:45 (https://time.is/UTC)
+Images are rebuit nightly at 23:45 UTC, here is a [UTC Clock](https://time.is/UTC).

 ## What is this?

 My first Linux system that I enjoyed using was CrunchBang Linux, this is what eventually made me switch to linux full time.
 One of the 'fun' aspects of the distro was using Muppet characters as release names.
 Using [uBlue](http://github.com/uble-os/main) [sericea][ublue-sericea] Bunsen is my layering of features.
 Eventually I plan on also using [base][ublue-base]) to build a [Hyprland](https://hyprland.org/) version, Beaker, that I can play around with.

 Both have a \*-zed option for built in zfs.
-Due to ongoing issues with intergration between the Linux kernel and zfs sometimes the zfs version may not always be up-to-date.

 [ublue-sericea]: https://github.com/ublue-os/main/pkgs/container/base-sericea
 [ublue-base]: https://github.com/ublue-os/main/pkgs/container/base-main